Learning & Outreach

 Musical Workshop 1

-An initial singing workshop with our animateurs and keyboard player to break the ice, introduce the project and get the children singing.
+An initial singing workshop with our workshop leaders and keyboard player to break the ice, get the children singing and write their opera story.

 Musical Workshops 2-4

-Our animateurs and keyboard player will be joined by additional instrumentalists, playing on period instruments like the ones that Mozart would have written for.
-The children will learn some of Mozart’s music and take part in creative singing and drama activities, looking at story-telling through music and composing their own piece of music to perform at the showcase.
+Instrumentalists join our workshop leaders, playing on period instruments like the ones that Mozart would have written for.
+The children learn some of Mozart’s music and start to bring their opera to life through music and drama.

 Hat-making Workshop